Tricky Cases

 I am not the person you think I am.

-Finally, if the subject is a plural noun or the pronoun you, we, or they, use are:
+Finally, if the subject is a plural noun or the pronoun you, we, or they,

 The fans are in the stands, and we are ready to play.